sushilsridhar/cs-fundamentals/dbms/TRANSACTIONS.md

 3. Repeatable read
 4. Serializable

+> These isolation levels are applied and changed based on session to session, do not choose a single isolation level for the whole system

 <ins>Read uncommitted</ins>
 we read a data changed(written) in transaction t2 but not yet committed (possibility of a rollback in t2),